Topics covered

 4. Accrual rollover

 This means that at a predetermined interval, employees may lose the PTO they didn’t take within a certain period.
 One common rollover policy is to have a certain amount of time off expire at the end of each calendar year.
-For example, employees may accrue 20 days of PTO per year, but they can only roll over 5 days into the next.
+For example, employees may accrue 20 days of PTO per year, but they can only roll over five days into the next.

 5. Negative balances